alfialfi19/release-script-sample/README.md

 ## Release Script

-In Expense Management, usually we create a `release branch` and `release tag` manually.
+In developing a project, sometimes we create a `release branch` and `release tag` manually.
 For example, we want to release `example-1.5.0`.
 Before creating a `release tag`, we must checkout a new branch called `release/example-1.5` from `TRUNK_BRANCH`, and then bump the version from that branch, and then finally can create a new tag `example-1.5.0`.